suhailphotos/Incept/README.md

 ## Contact

-For any questions, issues, or feedback, please reach out via the [GitHub Issues](https://github.com/YOUR_GITHUB_USERNAME/CodeNest/issues) page.
+For any questions, issues, or feedback, please reach out via the [GitHub Issues](https://github.com/YOUR_GITHUB_USERNAME/BootStrapX/issues) page.

 ---

-CodeNest: Your all-in-one solution for managing courses, projects, and directories with effortless Notion integration!
+BootStrapX: Your all-in-one solution for managing courses, projects, and directories with effortless Notion integration!